dmc1985/leboncoin-test/README.md

 I decided to just fetch each conversation independently to get the latest timestamp.
 This is obviously a very inefficient way to do this, but I wanted it to work.

-3 small improvements I would make:
+4 improvements I would make:
 1. Regarding showing new messages sent by the other person, I recognize that a chat app like this would most likely use a Web socket architecture rather than a REST API.
 However, in the current configuration, there needs to be some sort of polling mechanism that ensures that messages sent by the other user would be fetched in regular intervals.
 2. Use environment variables for the api domain rather than hardcoding "http://localhost:3005"
 3. Using a theme rather than putting uncoordinated colors and sizes for the styling.
+4. Fix the issue in the middleware so there is only one request to hydrate the Home page that displays the list of conversations

 # Context :